seamplex/wasora/doc/wasora.md

 ---
 title: Wasora
-subtitle: wasora’s an advanced suite for optimization & reactor analysis
+subtitle: advanced suite for optimization & reactor analysis
 desc: a free computational tool designed to aid a cognizant expert---i.e. you, whether an engineer, scientist, technician, geek, etc.---to analyze complex systems by solving mathematical problems by means of a high-level plain-text input file containing algebraic expressions, data for function interpolation, differential equations, and output instructions among other facilities.
 author: Jeremy Theler
 date: April 16th, 2020